The Potato in Fine Art

 Oktoberfest, as the name suggests, is a traditional German beer festival held annually in October.
-Unfortunately this year, as well as last year, the festival was cancelled due to the coronavirus pandemic.
-Therefore, we will try to make this up to our beer fans by offering exquisite examples of beer in art!
+Last year, the festival was unfortunately cancelled due to the coronavirus pandemic.
+However this year, it is not the case, as it is starts on 17th September!
+For those who cannot attend this year’s beer fest, we will try to make this up by offering exquisite examples of beer in art!

-Unfortunately, this year the Oktoberfest will not happen.
-But let us explain what the celebration is about: it is the world’s largest Volksfest which usually runs from 16 up to 18 days from mid-to-late September.
+Let us first explain what the celebration is about: it is the world’s largest Volksfest which usually runs from 16 up to 18 days from mid-to-late September.
 It is located on Theresienwiese (d’Wiesn) located not so far from central Munich.
-The name of the space originates from the first Oktoberfest, which was held in honour of Crown Prince Ludwig of Bavaria and Therese of Sachsen-Hildburghausen, who were getting married.
+The name of the space originates from the first Oktoberfest, which was held in honor of Crown Prince Ludwig of Bavaria and Therese of Sachsen-Hildburghausen, who were getting married.